-- University of Auckland Exchange Program: Access general course information, including restrictions, for exchange students.
+- University of Auckland Course Options: Access general course information, including restrictions, for exchange students.

 - Leigh Marine Laboratory: Access this laboratory through field trips in certain courses, including BIOSCI 328: Fisheries and Aquaculture, BIOSCI 329: Biology of Fish, BIOSCI 333: Marine Ecology, BIOSCI 396: Terrestrial Ecology, MARINE 302: Dynamics of Marine Systems, BIOSCI 104 New Zealand Ecology and Conservation course (with fieldtrip), and GEOG 315: Research Design and Method.